Part 1 of a 12-part series whereupon I watch one movie a day and rank them in their given month based entirely on subjective preferences.

 Worth it to see John Malkovich punch Brad Pitt in the face.
 And one moment that made me gasp aloud.
 "What did we learn?"—an eloquent bookend.

 Markedly enjoyable, skillfully directed, cast is delectable (puns!).
-But disjointed.
-Is it sloppy in theme?
-Or just really layered?
+But felt disjointed on a first watch.
+Sloppy in theme?
+Or just over my head?

 I don't know what to tell you other than that, despite a relatively small number of features, The Maysles are perhaps cinema's greatest documentarians.